 A popular hang-out for parents with little kids - especially after the school drop off.
-Because, really you can't beat the view - smack bang in the middle of Bondi Beach!
-It's perfect for toddlers with most of the equiptment suiting the under 4's, plus it's gated.
+Because really you can't beat the view - smack bang in the middle of Bondi Beach!
+It's perfect for toddlers with most of the equipment suiting the under 4's, plus it's gated.
 Toddlers love the large clean shaded sandpit area with a sunken wooden boat to climb, seesaw and stepping posts.
-Ground is rubber, sand and woodchip with a concrete path round the edge that is good for scooters and ride-ons.
+The ground is rubber, sand and woodchip with a concrete path around the edge that is good for scooters and ride-ons.

 Carss Bush Playground, Kogarah

-We just can't get enough of this newly renovated playground that has something for everyone, including toddlers.
+This beautifully landscaped playground has something for everyone, including toddlers.
 The natural bush setting makes it a place of wonder for little ones and it's very shaded so you can spend lots of time here in the warmer months.
 There's a fully-fenced toddler area with a toddler swing, slide & climbing toys for younger kids to play on, as well as small picnic tables for little ones to sit & enjoy a snack break.
 Plus a little bay for paddling - toddlers will love splashing about here in the calm waters!
-Find out what we thought here.

 Have you signed up to our newsletter?
 Join ellaslist to get the best family and kid-friendly events, venues, classes and things to do NEAR YOU!